inmyth/mmm-java/README.md

 `feeXRP` : base fee in XRP (default 0.000012)

-`datanet` : DataAPI url.
+`datanet` : Historical Data API url.

-`emails` : contact emails the bot will send error report to.
+`emails` : contact emails the bot will send reports to.

 *ATTENTION*
 Emails are sent from AWS SES.
 To use this feature you need to :
 - Register the emails in SES Sandbox Mode.
 These emails will be used as both recipient and sender.
 - Set up the SES credentials in your environment.
-You can put the credentials in ~/.aws/credentials or export them.
+You can put the credentials in ~/.aws/credentials or export them to environment variables.

 *Intervals configuration (optional)*

 Intervals are the numbers of elapsed ledger validated events which will trigger following actions.

+`balancer` : int

-`balancer` : balancer checks our orders and seeds missing orders according to bot configuration (default = 4)
+Balancer checks our orders and seeds missing orders according to bot configuration (default = 4)

+`accountBalance` : int

-`accountBalance` : checks how much IOU the account has (default = 10)
+Checks how much IOU the account has (default = 10)

 *Bot configuration*